 Pixel density indicates how many pixels per inch (PPI) there are on a display.
 The higher the pixel density, the more detailed and spacious the picture is.

 In short, pixel density is the ratio between a screen’s size and its resolution.

 For instance, the standard 1920×1080 Full HD resolution will result in a different pixel density (or pixels per inch) on a 24″ screen (92 PPI) and on a 27″ screen (82 PPI).

 However, if a display has a too low pixel density, there will be limited screen space available, and the picture will be pixel-y and fuzzy.

 Pixel Density & Viewing Distance

 Having the highest pixel density possible isn’t always the better solution or even a necessary one.
 If you’re looking for a gaming monitor, high pixel density requires high screen resolution, which in turn demands more processing power and therefore has an impact on the frame rate.

 Further, certain applications don’t scale well.
-For instance, if you have a 27″ 4K monitor (163 PPI), you may find 150% scaling to be ideal for you, whereas some applications will only scale to 100% and 200%.
+For instance, if you have a 27″ 4K monitor (163 PPI), you may find 150% scaling to be ideal for you, whereas some applications will only scale to 100% or 200%.